 Formerly a pirate, Gan Ning wears bells on his clothing to "warn" his enemies of their impending doom, sometimes calling himself "Gan Ning of the Bells".

 Gan Ning is a man of action who doesn't like to adjust to proper etiquette.
 Wild and fearless, he is merely satisfied with a good brawl in battle.
 He's confident in his abilities and, though he seems arrogant, he has a good head on his shoulders and knows when to rely on teamwork.
+The first of the 12 Tiger Officials of Jiangbiao to be playable.

 - Adaptational Dumbass: The real Gan Ning was actually hyper-competent in the leadership of his men and in basic military affairs before actually signing up in the army; Dynasty Warriors Gan Ning here is just someone who likes to pick a fight while leaving the thinking to people like Lu Meng.